waveform-computing/dbsuite/docs/dbtidysql.rst

 .. option:: -D, --debug

-    Run dbgrepdoc under PDB, the Python debugger.
+    Run dbtidysql under PDB, the Python debugger.
 Generally only useful for developers.
 Also note that in this mode, debug entries will be output to stderr as well, which results in a lot of output